tttor/ctrl-foundation/method/model-based/model-learning/pilco_deisenroth_2015.md

-# PILCO: Gaussian Processes for Data-Efficient Learning in Robotics and Control
+# Gaussian Processes for Data-Efficient Learning in Robotics and Control
 * Marc Peter Deisenroth, Dieter Fox, and Carl Edward Rasmussen
 * ieee transactions on pattern analysis and machine intelligence, vol. 37, no. 2, february 2015
 * https://doi.org/10.1109/TPAMI.2013.218